 - First, the Muslim League was completely routed by a hotchpotch coalition of political parties in the provincial elections held in the East wing in March 1954.
 The new government was dismissed soon after the assumption of power in East Pakistan

-- Second, the National Assembly passed a bill in Sep 1954 which made Governor General (GG) act on the advice of the PM.
-It was also made mandatory for GG to appoint PM a member of the assembly who enjoys the confidence of the majority.
+- Second, the National Assembly passed a bill in Sep 1954 which made the Governor General (GG) act on the advice of the PM.
+It was also made mandatory for GG to appoint a PM a member of the assembly who enjoys the confidence of the majority.

-Seeing erosion of his authority, Governor-General Ghulam Muhammad dissolved the Assembly on 24 Oct 1954.
+Seeing the erosion of his authority, Governor-General Ghulam Muhammad dissolved the Assembly on 24 Oct 1954.
 The Supreme Court headed by Justice Muhammad Munir upheld the decision under the law of necessity.

 After abolishing the provinces in the West wing and converting them into One Unit, new Elections were held on 21 June 1955, to elect 40 members each from both wings.
 The newly-elected Prime Minister Chaudhry Muhammad Ali took the task of constitution-making and constituted a special committee for this purpose.
-The committee presented the draft Bill in the Constituent Assembly of Pakistan on January 9, 1956.
+The committee presented the draft Bill to the Constituent Assembly of Pakistan on January 9, 1956.

 The bill was opposed by the Bengali leaders.
 Maulana Bhashani, the leader of the Awami League in East Pakistan, even threatened secession to press for autonomy.
 Later, his party staged a walkout from the Assembly on February 29, when the Assembly adopted the Constitution and boycotted the official ceremonies celebrating the inauguration of the Constitution.

 However, despite their opposition, the Constitution mainly based on the government of India Act 1935, was enforced on March 23, 1956.
 It was unicameral legislation to be elected based on parity between the two provinces.
 With this Pakistan’s status as a dominion ended and the country was declared the Islamic Republic of Pakistan.
-Constituent Assembly became interim National Assembly and Governor-General Iskander Mirza was sworn in as the first President of Pakistan.
+Constituent Assembly became the interim National Assembly and Governor-General Iskander Mirza was sworn in as the first President of Pakistan.